 What is The Zone System?:

-The zone system was developed back in the 1930’s by Ansel Adams and Fred Archer as a way to standardize a way of working to get proper exposures and prints.
+The zone system, not to be confused with zone focusing, was developed back in the 1930’s by Ansel Adams and Fred Archer as a way to standardize a way of working to get proper exposures and prints.
 There are 10 different zones, which represent the darkest areas of your photo to the brightest, whitest areas of your photo or print.

 When using a light meter, the reading it gives you is middle grey, or zone 5.
 In the video above, we walk you through how to intentionally expose your photos, placing your blacks and highlights where you want them.